AlexMercedCoder/GuideToBecomingACoder/readme.md

 4. Just use windows but install git-bash to have access to a bash shell in your windows file system, it's not exactly the same and will have minor differences along the way.
 I'll add a section later with tips if you decide not to go with option 1 which I HIGHLY recommend as the best option. (https://gitforwindows.org/)

 You will be spending a lot of time in the course in the bash shell so getting familiar with how it works will make life much easier.
+So please watch the video below.

+**VIDEO: INTRO TO BASH**
 [![Bash Video](http://img.youtube.com/vi/snOP94q34V4/0.jpg)](http://www.youtube.com/watch?v=snOP94q34V4 "Bash Terminal")

 **Bash Commands Reference**